 - A 20 oz. bottle of water costs about $1.

 Can you imagine having to spend a large portion of your income just to have water that's safe for drinking and cooking?
 Most Guatemalans cannot afford purified bottled water and therefore must either spend a significant portion of their family’s income on firewood to boil water or drink the water that is available and suffer from life-threatening water-borne illnesses such as amoebiasis, giardiasis and other infections.

-Refuge International’s part in building resiliency in remote areas of Guatemalan lies within these issues.
+Refuge International’s part in building resiliency in remote areas of Guatemala lies within these issues.
 Our goal is to help the people of Guatemala achieve sustainable drinking water programs by digging water wells and delivering water filtration systems.